AmirBraham/RoomFinder/README.md

 # Cesale Availability Checker

-This is a simple script that checks for room availability on the Cesale website.
+This is a simple script that checks for room availability on the Cesale website and arpej website.
 It requires a configuration file to run, which should be named `config.json` and placed in the root directory.
 The file should have the following attributes:

 ```perl
 {